MicrosoftDocs/dynamics-365-intelligent-order-management/topics/sales-order-form-update.md

 [!INCLUDE[banner](includes/banner.md)]

-This article explains the user experience (UX) changes that were made to the sales order form (page) in Microsoft Dynamics 365 Intelligent Order Management, based on the Microsoft fluent protocols.
+This article explains the user experience (UX) changes that were made to the sales order form in Microsoft Dynamics 365 Intelligent Order Management, based on the Microsoft fluent protocols.
 These changes simplify the workflow for creating, modifying, and viewing orders in Intelligent Order Management.

 ## Enable sales order form denormalization